 Negotiate the Price

-When you have identified your dream rental, make sure your vacation dates are available.
+When you've spotted your dream rental, check to confirm your vacation dates are available.

 - Power bills